 Benefits of technology in the classroom – for teachers

 Differentiation is central to teaching best practice, but catering to different learners in the traditional sense means extra resources, extra instructions, and extra work.

-Using technology to meet different learner needs makes it more achievable.
+But technology can differentiate for every student even when you’re busy with the whole class.
 For example, our Mathseeds and Reading Eggs programs use a placement test to determine students’ individual ability levels before setting them on an individually tailored lesson track.

 Technology can also allow you to seamlessly assign different activities within the same class, or to support students with special needs who struggle with pen and paper tasks.